Day 12

 Massages: 3

-If heaven had a blueprint, it might be sketched from Yoga Barn—a realm where rivers thread through the labyrinth of yoga shalas, each cradled by the jungle and blessed by the divine herself.
+If heaven had a blueprint, it might look like Yoga Barn—a sanctuary where rivers thread through the labyrinth of vines, trees, leaves, flowers and shalas I swear would make even Demeter blush.
 Honestly, if I'd conjured this place from my own hallucinations, I wouldn't mind, shoot, I'd be impressed.
-Tell me I can never leave, and I'd simply shrug and pull up the schedule.
-Every day unfolds like a never-ending global yoga festival, a purgatory of dreams.
+Tell me I can never leave, I'd simply pull up the schedule.

+It was one of those classes where you're praying the teacher will break her watch, forget the time and keep you floating and flowing in the 5D for hours.
+It wasn’t simply her teaching style either; the property itself can seduce even the most guarded parts of your soul—each element is deliberate and intentional, designed to embrace anyone, from any background.
 Passing through the gates feels like an enormous inhale, followed by an exhale that reverberates throughout your entire nervous system.
-A gentle breeze escorts you to the heart of the property, wind tickling the leaves around you, creating a soothing shhhh noise as the gentle hums of classes in session coax you forward - like a siren song that leads you somewhere epic.
+A gentle breeze escorts you heart of the property, wind tickling the leaves as you follow a soothing shhhh noise which plays against the thrumming of mantras above, below and behind you - like a siren song leading you somewhere epic.

-The rain, the music, Murni's velvety smooth voice—all at once they plunged me into a sweet memory of my Sprinter van, Felicia.
-A smile played on my lips as I imagined lying inside, watching flower mandalas on the ceiling slowly fade colors as the sound of rain hitting steel lulled me into a trance.
-This felt like that, only this time, I wasn't cozied up in a parking lot in Menlo Park; I was in Bali, living the life I've dreamt of since I was 13.
+Perhaps it was rain; perhaps the music, Made's velvety smooth voice, or all three, but it plunged me into a sweet memory of my Sprinter van, Felicia.
+A smile played across my lips as I imagined lying in bed, staring at the ceiling and watching the flower mandalas slowly fade colors as the repetitive tapping of rain lulled me into a trance.

-Then another thought struck me - someone is going to have to drag me out of here, potentially kicking, screaming and clawing at earth.
-And If you're reading this, please don't.
-I don't want to be saved.
+Then another thought struck me—someone is going to have to drag me out of here, potentially kicking, screaming and clawing at earth.